kunalsuri/european-genai-hub/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue?style=flat&logo=linkedin)](https://www.linkedin.com/in/kunalsuri/)

 ## 🤝 Contributing

 We welcome contributions to expand and improve the EU GenAI Hub:

-1. **Add Institution**: Submit new research institutions
+1. **Improvements**: Enhance functionality or design
-2. **Update Projects**: Share ongoing GenAI initiatives
+2. **Add Institution**: Submit new research institutions
-3. **Resources**: Contribute datasets, tools, or papers
+3. **Update Projects**: Share ongoing GenAI initiatives
-4. **Improvements**: Enhance functionality or design
+4. **Resources**: Contribute datasets, tools, or important papers

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments

-- European Commission for AI research initiatives
+- European Commission for several ongoing AI research initiatives
 - Contributing research institutions and projects
 - Open source community for tools and libraries